Rear Window: Plot

-The following night, Jeff telephones Thorwald to lure him away from his apartment, enabling Lisa and Stella to investigate Thorwald's flowerbed.
-Finding nothing, Lisa decides to climb into Thorwald's open window to search his apartment.
+The following night, Jeff telephones to lure Thorwald away from his apartment, enabling Lisa and Stella to investigate Thorwald's flowerbed.
+Finding nothing, Lisa climbs into Thorwald's open window to search his apartment.
 Stella hurries back to Jeff.

-While Lisa is searching, Jeff and Stella are distracted when they see Miss Lonely-Hearts contemplating an overdose.
-Thorwald returns unexpectedly and catches Lisa, who attempts to talk her way out of trouble.
-Unconvinced, Thorwald attacks her, causing Lisa to cry out.
-Jeff and Stella call the police.
-The operator finally connects Jeff with the police, and he reports that a man is assaulting a woman at Thorwald's apartment.
+While Lisa is searching, Jeff and Stella are distracted watching Miss Lonely-Hearts contemplating an overdose.
+Returning unexpectedly, Thorwald catches and attacks Lisa, causing Lisa to cry out.
+Jeff calls the police to report a man assaulting a woman at Thorwald's apartment.
 The police arrive to intervene as Lisa and Thorwald scuffle.
 During police questioning, Lisa signals to Jeff that she is wearing Mrs. Thorwald's wedding ring.
 Seeing this, Thorwald realizes Jeff is surveilling his apartment.
-Rather than expose Thorwald, Lisa allows herself to be arrested for breaking and entering so she can get to safety.
-Coincidentally, the songwriter had finished his song "Lisa," playing it loudly and, enthralled by the tune, Miss Lonely-Hearts abandons her suicide attempt.
+Lacking proof to accuse Thorwald of murder, Lisa allows herself to be arrested for breaking and entering to be taken away safely.
+Coincidentally, the songwriter had finished his song "Lisa", playing loudly; enthralled by the tune, Miss Lonely-Hearts abandons her suicide attempt.

-Jeff phones Doyle and leaves an urgent message while Stella leaves to bail Lisa out of jail.
+Jeff phones Doyle, leaving an urgent message, while Stella bails Lisa out of jail.
 Locating Jeff's apartment, Thorwald attacks him; Jeff's only defense in a darkened apartment is snapping his camera flash bulbs in Thorwald's eyes.
-While they grapple, Doyle and other officers arrive, followed by Lisa and Stella.
+While they grapple, Doyle and police officers arrive, followed by Lisa and Stella.
 Police apprehend Thorwald just as he drops Jeff out of his window.
-Thorwald confesses his wife's murder to the police.
+Thorwald confesses to his wife's murder, dumping her remains in the East River, and relocating a hat box containing her head after the dog tried to dig it up.

-A few days later, the heat wave has broken, and life in the apartment complex has returned to normal.
-Miss Lonely-Hearts is seen socializing with the songwriter in his studio apartment while he plays music, Thorwald's neighbors get a new puppy, Miss Torso's homely-looking boyfriend Stanley returns from army deployment, and the newlyweds' honeymoon period has ended.
-Having broken his other leg in the fall, Jeff is still wheelchair-bound, now with both legs in casts.
-Lisa is seen stretched out next to him, wearing more casual attire and reading a travel book.
-After noticing Jeff asleep, she puts aside the book on exploration titled Beyond the High Himalayas and turns instead to read Harper's Bazaar.
+Days later, the heat wave has broken, and life in the apartment complex has returned to normal.
+Miss Lonely-Hearts is socializing with the songwriter in his studio apartment while he plays piano; Thorwald's neighbors get a new puppy; Miss Torso's unprepossessing boyfriend returns from army deployment, and the newlyweds are more aloof.
+Having broken his other leg in the fall, Jeff remains wheelchair-bound, now with both legs in casts.
+As he naps, Lisa, in casual attire, surreptitiously switches from reading a book on travel exploration to a fashion magazine.

 Cast

-James Stewart as L. B. Jefferies who watches his neighbors out of boredom while confined to a wheelchair.
+James Stewart as L. B. Jefferies, who watches his neighbors out of boredom while at home with a broken leg.

-Grace Kelly as Lisa Fremont, in a couture gown, who Jeff cannot imagine roughing it in casual clothes.
+Grace Kelly as Lisa Fremont, in a couture gown, who Jeff cannot imagine "roughing it" in casual clothes.